 Menger used his “subjective theory of value” to arrive at one of the most powerful insights in economics: both sides gain from exchange.
 People will exchange something they value less for something they value more.
 Because both trading partners do this, both gain.
 This insight led him to see that middlemen are highly productive: they facilitate transactions that benefit those they buy from and those they sell to.
 Without the middlemen, these transactions either would not have taken place or would have been more costly.

-Menger also came up with an explanation of how money develops that is still accepted today.
+Although Adam Smith beat him to it in The Wealth of Nations (Book I, Chapter IV), Menger came up with an explanation of how money develops that is still accepted today.
 If people barter, he pointed out, then they can rarely get what they want in one or two transactions.
 If they have lamps and want chairs, for example, they will not necessarily be able to trade lamps for chairs but may instead have to make a few intermediate trades.
 This is a hassle.
 But people notice that the hassle is much less when they trade what they have for some good that is widely accepted, and then use this good to buy what they want.
 The good that is widely accepted eventually becomes money.
 Modern economists describe this function of money as “avoiding the need for the double coincidence of wants.”
 Indeed, the word “pecuniary” derives from the Latin pecus, meaning “cattle,” which in some societies served as money.
 Other societies have used cigarettes, cognac, salt, furs, or stones as money.
 As economies became more complex and wealthier, they began to use precious metals (gold, silver, and so on) as money.

 Menger extended his analysis to other institutions.
 He argued that language, for example, developed for the same reason money developed—to facilitate interactions between people.
 He called such developments “organic.”
 Neither language nor money was developed by government.